JoshuaPaclibar/Joshua-Paclibar-s-Awesome-To-Do-App/README.md

 5.  **Environment Variables:**
     -   Add `MONGODB_URI` with your connection string.
     -   Add `PORT` with value `5000`.
+    -   i mistake add `NODE_VERSIOn` with value `version in your node that already installed to laptop`

 Render will build both the frontend and backend, then serve the app via the Express server.